Guide to Wheel Bearings

 If you need help with how to read bearing numbers, refer to this image:

 N.B.
-“HR” is another common prefix in bearing numbers that essentially means heavier duty.
+“HR” is another common prefix in NSK bearing numbers that essentially means heavier duty.

 If your bearings are too worn to read, don’t stress!
 You also have the option to measure your bearings.